pentagonxyz/gov-of-venice/README.md

 - 1 Guild Council
 - N Guilds

-A single Guild can participate in many different Merchant Republic's (N:M relationship).
+A single Guild can participate in many different Merchant Republics (N:M relationship).

 ## Inter-DAO standard

 With our work, we want to suggest a simple standard for inter-DAO participation of guilds that function, for all intents and purposes, as little DAOs.
-As far as the standard is concerned, a Guild is an addres that supports a simple and specific set of interfaces, mainly around sending proposals and receiving verdicts.
+As far as the standard is concerned, a Guild is an address that supports a simple and specific set of interfaces, mainly around sending proposals and receiving verdicts.

 The standard is intentionally vague about the type of the Governance protocol and the Guild.
 It focuses on their intercommunication and how they work as autonomous units.
-That means that a Guild may elect to function in any way it seem best, from a closely-knit group of people who align over a video call and the Guild is controlled from a single EOA account, to a trustless Guild where Guild Members **vote** on how the Guild should respond.
+That means that a Guild may elect to function in any way it seem best, from a closely-knit group of people who align over a video call and the Guild is controlled from a single EOA account, to a trust-less Guild where Guild Members **vote** on how the Guild should respond.
 Note that the reference implementation is a much more opinionated design based on this simple concept, so the interfaces defined in the source code are not equivalent to what we define here.

 **This is an evolving standard and we foresee to make many changes after initial feedback and even before it finds it's way as an EIP.**